FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Introduction

 Since human evaluation is costly, we next introduce an automatic evaluation of \ours\ through a model that estimates a \ourScore\ for a given LM.
 Our estimator decomposes generations into atomic facts and validates each based on a given knowledge source, leveraging retrieval from the given knowledge source and strong language models.
 Our estimator closely approximates \ours\ with an error rate of $<2\%$ and can be applied to a range of {\em new} LMs at scale with no human effort.
 Our case study evaluates 6,500 generations from 13 LMs that could have cost \$26K, with various findings: GPT-4~\citep{OpenAI2023GPT4TR} and ChatGPT are far less factual than humans but are much better than public models, and there is a large variance between public models, with Vicuna~\citep{vicuna2023} and Alpaca~\citep{alpaca} being some of the best.

 In summary, our contributions are as follows. \begin{enumerate}[leftmargin=15pt]\itemsep -.2em \item We introduce \ours, a new evaluation of factual precision of LMs by breaking their generations into atomic facts and validating each against a given knowledge source.
-Human evaluation reveals that the state-of-the-art LMs with and without search have low \ourScores\ (42.5--71.5\%). \item We introduce a model that approximates \ours\ with an error rate of $<2\%$, allowing evaluation of a large set of new LMs without manual human efforts. \item We suggest future work to extend \ours\ for a broader set of generations (e.g., open-ended generation) and to further improve the estimator. \end{enumerate} \pw{Overall, I think the introduction could frame this paper more clearly in the context of prior work: what is the key idea and how is it different from prior work?
+Human evaluation reveals that the state-of-the-art LMs with and without search have low \ourScores. \item We introduce a model that approximates \ours\ with an error rate of $<2\%$, allowing evaluation of a large set of new LMs without manual human efforts. \item We open-sourced \ours\ and the annotated data for public use, available via \texttt{pip install factscore}.
+We suggest future work to extend \ours\ for a broader set of generations (e.g., open-ended generation) and to further improve the estimator. \end{enumerate} \pw{Overall, I think the introduction could frame this paper more clearly in the context of prior work: what is the key idea and how is it different from prior work?
 And what are the results/analysis/insights that this idea enables?}